BitShiftJames/jamPlatform/README.md

 ## Purpose

-This library if you could call it that has five main purposes that it will seek to provid all while maintaining a declarative approach on multiple if not all major operatoring systems.
+This library if you could call it that, has five main purposes.
+That it will seek to provide all while maintaining a declarative approach on multiple, if not all major operatoring systems.

 1. Provides a way to ask for a graphics context I.E opengl, vulkan, direct3D